 Buildings designed and constructed to deal with future climate change, and extreme weather events, are resilient buildings.
 Resilience is eampact’s prime focus, yet here we focus on basic concepts and terms concerning climate change and its impact.

 The Intergovernmental Panel of Climate Change (IPCC) defines climate mitigation as “a human intervention to reduce GHGs.”
 This definition is broadly agreed upon in academic and professional literature.
 Therefore, climate mitigation strategies in buildings refer to techniques that help reduce GHGs directly or indirectly emitted by buildings, thus reducing the impact of buildings on the environment.

 There are different ways of defining climate adaptation:

 The IPCC defines it as “the process of adjustment to actual or expected climate and its effects.”

 NASA defines adaptation as: “adapting to life in a changing climate [which] involves adjusting to actual or expected future climate.
 The goal is to reduce our vulnerability to the harmful effects of climate change (like sea-level encroachment, more intense extreme weather events, or food insecurity).
 It also encompasses making the most of any potential beneficial opportunities associated with climate change (for example, longer growing seasons or increased yields in some regions).”

-In our blog posts, we research and share climate change adaptation strategies that refer to features in the design of a building, which can help buildings and other real estate structures withstand gradual climate change effects such as increases in temperature and precipitation.
+In our blog posts, we research and share climate change adaptations that refer to features in the design of a building, which can help buildings and other real estate structures withstand gradual climate change effects such as increases in temperature and precipitation.

 Note that there should be a distinction between design for the current climate, based on historical climate observations, and design for the future.
 In many cases, building codes, standards, and actual design are based on historical and current climate data, whereas we believe "adaptation" is about achieving resilience, which can only be met with a design based on predicted future climate.